robinziegler/TINF21C_Team4_Modelling_Wizard_Improvements/PROJECT/CRS/TINF21C_CRS_Team_4_v1.0.md

 ### 4.3.6 /LF16/ Export device
 After the end of the editor the user should have the possibility to save the device in a file.

+### 4.3.7 /LF17/ Easy Mode
+The user wants to be able to view and edit basic information of the attributes.

+### 4.3.8 /LF18/ Expert Mode
+The user wants to be able to view and edit advanced information of the attributes.

 ## 4.4 Non-functional Requirements
 ### 4.4.1 /NF11/GUI improvements
 The application should present an appealing interface.
 The graphical user interface should have a very good usability for an easy operation.The user should be able to navigate easily and intuitively in the application.